A Smarter Approach to Postpartum Running

 • Are there symptoms like leaking, heaviness, or pain?

-• Can the body tolerate basic movement, and higher impact exercises?
+• Can the body tolerate higher impact exercises?

 It’s not so much about when… it’s how you approach your return to running that matters.